 There’s also a great choice of props both pre-game and live.
 The live betting interface makes it easy to follow along with what’s happening in the game.

 DraftKings Sportsbook also has a physical location in Atlantic City, New Jersey.
-Grab your $25 in free bets and bet the Devils at DraftKings NJ via the link below:
+Grab your $50 bonus bet and bet the Devils at DraftKings NJ via the link below:

 Most sportsbooks odds align closely with the Vegas odds.
 The Vegas odds are what many consider the industry standard, as for a long time they were the only ones to create lines and odds.
 Sportsbooks across the country use similar methods to those in Vegas to try and create accurate lines to balance the action across their board.

 One difference between Vegas odds and sportsbook odds in New Jersey would be for the home team.
 If a lot of people in New Jersey are betting on the Devils to win, the sportsbooks in the state might slightly adjust their odds and make them worse for the Devils.
 This is an attempt to attract bets on the other side of the game and limit their liability.

 The New Jersey Devils play 82 games for the 2022-23 regular season between October 13 and April 13.
 The Devils will play 26 games against Metropolitan Division teams, 24 games against non-division Eastern Conference teams, and 32 games vs. Western Conference teams.